- Unbeliebable: White House turns Bieber petition response into immigration screed

 - Michigan mayor slaps back atheists’ try to erect ‘reason station’ at city hall

 - PHILLIPS: Where is the conservative establishment?

 Topic - Joel Wit

 North Korea’s belligerent rhetoric — which has included a threat to conduct a third nuclear test and launch more long-range rockets — and its description of the United States as a “sworn enemy” should compel the Obama administration to rethink its policy toward the secretive, Stalinist nation, analysts say.

 New satellite images of a North Korean rocket launch site show a mobile radar trailer and rows of what appears to be empty fuel and oxidizer tanks, evidence of ramped-up preparation for what Washington calls a cover for a long-range missile test.

-"North Korea's activities give us advanced warning of a significant escalation in Pyongyang's production of weapons of mass destruction," said Joel Wit, a former State Department official and editor of 38 North.
+"These recent problems should be a wake-up call for Northeast Asia," said Joel Wit, a former State Department official and editor of 38 North.

 "Whether the North Koreans will be able to meet the challenge of providing a reliable, adequate source of water to cool the Nyongbyon reactors, particularly when the experimental light-water reactor becomes operational, could pose a serious problem for both Pyongyang and its neighbors," he said.